vladislavverstak154/java-ms-to-servelt-container-scripts/README.md

 USER=${CREDS%%:*}
 PASSWORD=${CREDS#*:}

-# — Step 3: ensure sshpass is available —
+# — 3) Ensure plink.exe is in PATH —
-if ! command -v sshpass >/dev/null; then echo "ERROR: sshpass not found in PATH.
-Please install sshpass for Git Bash." >&2 exit 3 fi
+if ! command -v plink.exe &>/dev/null; then
+  echo "ERROR: plink.exe not found in PATH.
+Download PuTTY's plink.exe and add it to PATH." >&2 exit 3 fi

-# — Step 4: loop for multiple hosts —
+# — 4) Loop for multiple connections —
 while true; do
   read -p $'\nEnter host (or type "quit" to exit): ' HOST [[ "$HOST" == "quit" ]] && { echo "Goodbye."; break; }